What is STC?

 Peacemaker's impact extends beyond the area you are soundproofing.
 Peacemaker rubber soundproofing puts old and recycled tires to sound use, keeping them out of already-overflowing landfills.
 When you purchase this cost-effective and high-performance rubber soundproofing material, you are making a difference not only in your immediate environment but in the greater one as well.

-Peacemaker acoustical barrier is available in three densities.
+Peacemaker acoustical barrier is available in two densities.
 These product variations allow us to offer our customers an affordable and versatile product that is both healthy for the environment and you.

-- Peacemaker Soundproofing Underlayment - the thickest of the three is ideal for floors and recommended more for impact and vibration control.
+- Peacemaker Soundproofing Underlayment - the thickest of the two is ideal for floors and recommended more for impact and vibration control.